-The interest rates currently offered by private lenders vary depending on credit and a variety of other factors.
-Private student loan programs interest rates are currently running as low as 2.92 to 13.79 percent for a minimum range and as high as 19 to 25 percent at a maximum.
+The interest rates currently offered by private lenders vary, depending upon creditworthiness and other factors.
+Private student loan program interest rates currently are running as low as 2.92 to 13.79 percent, for students with maximum creditworthiness, and as high as 19 to 25 percent for students with minimum creditworthiness.

 By comparison, the federal parent PLUS loan is credit-based and offers a 7.9 percent fixed rate with a 4 percent origination fee.
+In addition, Federal Direct Stafford loans offer 3.4 percent for subsidized loans and 6.8 percent for unsubsidized loans.

-State programs generally offer both a fixed and variable rate based on varying individual or combined factors that include: loan repayment term selected, credit score, loan status (in-school, deferment, forbearance, repayment), and/or graduates on time based on degree or certificate program length.
-Other factors would include the reserves required, default rates, and the backing of the full faith and credit of the State.
-Current interest rates posted for the participating states range from zero up to 8.8 percent.
+State programs generally offer both a fixed and variable rate based upon varying individual or combined factors that include: selected loan repayment term, credit score, loan status (in-school, deferment, forbearance, repayment), and/or timely completion of degree or certificate program.
+Other factors would include the reserves required, default rates, and whether loans are backed by the full faith and credit of the state.
+Current interest rates posted for the participating states range from zero to 8.8 percent.

-Texas is the only state that offers a no interest rate for their Texas "B on Time Loan Program" where students are encouraged to complete their degree or certificate program on time.
-If successful, they are only required to pay back the principle.
-Further they are offered the possibility of forgiveness on the outstanding principle if they meet certain criteria.
+Texas is the only state that offers a zero-interest rate for its "B on Time Loan Program," which encourages students to complete degree or certificate programs on time.
+If successful, students only are required to pay back the principal.
+Further, students are offered possible forgiveness on the outstanding principle if they meet certain criteria.

 Lenders typically use LIBOR (London Interbank Offered Rate - the primary benchmark for short-term interest rates) and prime rate to govern interest rates for supplemental student loans.
-For undergraduates and their co-signers who have extremely high credit scores, some lenders are now offering fixed rates that appear to compete with Stafford rates.
-Otherwise, less creditworthy borrowers are offered higher fixed rates than Stafford loans offer.
-However, state-affiliated lenders in general offer a single, fixed rate based on the loan repayment term selected, credit score, or other factors.
+For undergraduates and their co-signers who have extremely high credit scores, some lenders now offer fixed rates that appear to compete with Stafford rates which are as low as 3.4 percent.
+Otherwise, less-creditworthy borrowers are offered higher fixed rates than Stafford loans offer.
+However, state-affiliated lenders in general offer a single, fixed rate based upon the loan repayment term selected, credit score, or other factors.

-Washington will need to determine whether the HELP program will support a fixed, variable or combination of using both options along with the determining how the rate coincides with our funding model to secure longevity for the program while remaining competitive in the market.
+Washington will need to determine whether the HELP program will support a fixed or variable rate, or combination of both.
+It also will have to determine how the rates coincide with the funding model of securing program longevity while maintaining market competitiveness.